- What types of orders is the C100 form used for?

 Why is a C100 form needed?

 The form C100 is needed if you want the court to make a legally binding order.
-The form is commonly used where you and your partner cannot reach an agreement.
+The form is commonly used where you and your former partner cannot reach an agreement.
 The C100 once completed is submitted to the family court as part of your application for a child proceeding matter on which you want the court to decide upon.

 Where can I obtain a C100 form from?